bryanwweber/orbital-mechanics-notes/orbital-maneuvers/comparison-of-bielliptic-and-hohmann.md

 In this example, we will explore this with some numbers, and also discuss the tradeoffs of a bielliptic transfer.

 Let's start the initial orbit at the radius of the Moon, 385,000 km, and set the target as an LEO orbit of 500 km altitude.
-Assuming both orbits are circular, we can find the initial and target orbital velocities using Eq. {eq}`eq:circular-orbit-velocity`:
+Assuming both orbits are circular, we can find the initial and target orbital velocities using @eq:circular-orbit-velocity:

 ```{code-cell} ipython3
 :tags: [remove-cell]